 Dublin City is a vibrant, dynamic cosmopolitan city and there is plenty to do and see.
-Below is just a sample of some of our favourite recommendations for you to visit while staying at our Dublin city guesthouse.
+Below is just a sample of some of our favourite recommendations for you to visit while staying at our Dublin city accommodation.
 Our friendly reception team will be delighted to give more information on any of the attractions or other ideas for you to explore.

 Visit the Home of Guinness